phoxwupsh/turto/README.md

 [English](https://github.com/phoxwupsh/turto/blob/main/README.md) | [繁體中文](https://github.com/phoxwupsh/turto/blob/main/README.zh-Hant.md)

-turto is a simple and easy-to-use Discord music bot that supports customization.
+turto is a simple, easy-to-use and customizable Discord music bot, especially suitable for self-hosting.
 Through the following steps, you can have your own turto in minutes.

 ## Deployment